Coconut Panna Cotta

 Top tip

-When making Italian panna cotta it’s essential to bloom the gelatin prior to adding it to the heated cream and coconut milk mixture.
-This is simple to do but remember to sprinkle gelatin powder over cool water, not the other way around or you may end up with clumps of gelatin.
+When making Italian panna cotta, it’s essential to bloom the gelatin before adding it to the heated cream and coconut milk mixture.
+This is simple to do, but remember to sprinkle gelatin powder over cool water, not the other way around, or you may end up with clumps of gelatin.

-Once the gelatin has bloomed which just means that has swelled and absorbed the water, heat it in the microwave until clear with no lumps.
+Once the gelatin has bloomed, which just means that it has swelled and absorbed the water, heat it in the microwave until clear with no lumps.
 Alternatively, stand the bowl of bloomed gelatin in a heatproof bowl of hot water and stir until melted.

 Never boil the cream and coconut milk.
 Even though panna cotta means “cooked cream” in Italian, the cream should never boil.
 Slowly heat the coconut milk and cream until just before simmering.
 Stir regularly so that it doesn’t scorch on the bottom.